 We only request and display personal information about you and your accounts and dealings from secure areas of our site.

-Exactly the same security measures, including data encryption and passwords, apply to all our online application and transactional processes.
-In addition, these services are protected by firewalls.
-This technology monitors and prevents any unauthorised access to our computer systems (where personal data is kept) – which means unauthorised people cannot access account and personal details.
+The same security measures, including data encryption and passwords, apply to all our online application and transactional processes.
+These services are also protected by firewalls.
+This technology monitors and prevents any unauthorised access to our computer systems (where personal data is kept), which means unauthorised people can’t access account and personal details.

-To help you keep your Online Banking activity more secure, we recommend you follow some sensible rules.
+To help you keep your Mobile and Online Banking activity more secure, we recommend you follow some sensible rules.